-Instructions for cooking a four rib prime rib roast.
-This will serve 2 – 4 people.
-Is Prime Rib for 2 possible?
-I’ve read that purchasing a smaller standing rib roast can be risky cooking.
+This Bone In Prime Rib Roast recipe includes instructions for cooking a four rib prime rib to serve 2 – 4 people.
+Take the worry out of cooking a prime rib.
+It’s easier than you think.
 Here’s a recipe that will guarantee the right balance between outer crust and inner rare.

 A full prime rib has seven bones and can feed a crowd.
-Scaling down makes it very difficult to find the right balance between outer crust and inner rare.
+Scaling down can make it very difficult to find the right balance between outer crust and inner rare.

 For Easter I announced I was going to attempt my first.
 I was a little nervous because it costs a darn fortune and I knew I’d be pretty darn angry with myself if I ruined the most majestic and the most expensive piece of meat I’d ever have in my kitchen.

-With the help of a young butcher, we selected a four-rib roast which weighed in at about five pounds and rang up at a whopping $75.00.
+With the help of a young butcher at my local specialty meat market, we selected a four-rib roast which weighed in at about five pounds and rang up at a whopping $75.00.
 Even though I cooked this for just the two of us, this will actually serve 4 – 6 people.

-I followed a recipe I found in my Creme de Colorado Cookbook for Fall River Prime Rib with Hunter’s Horseradish Sauce.
+I followed a recipe I found in my Creme de Colorado Cookbook for Fall River Bone In Prime Rib Roast with Hunter’s Horseradish Sauce.
+An outstanding and easy recipe for Prime Rib in the oven.

-- Mixed up a marinade of chopped parsley, grated lemon peel, thyme, juniper berries, garlic, Tabasco and olive oil and spread it on all sides of the roast.
+- Mix up a marinade of chopped parsley, grated lemon peel, thyme, juniper berries, garlic, Tabasco and olive oil and spread it on all sides of the roast.
+This is a delicious prime rib roast sauce.
+You’re gonna love it.

-- Let this the standing prime rib roast marinade in the oven for 24 hours.
+- Let this the standing prime rib roast marinate in the refrigerator for 24 hours.

-- The next day cook the meat, fat side up, in a 500 degree oven for fifteen minutes.
+- Prime Rib Roast Cook Times: The next day cook the meat, fat side up, in a 500 degree oven for fifteen minutes.

 - Then turn down the heat to 350 degrees and roast for fifteen minutes per pound.